 So if you want to eat pork that is moist and flavorful and juicy, cook it to 145 F and let it rest a couple of minutes before slicing.
 It should be lightly pink in the center.

-Check out our collection of pork recipes.
+Check out some of our favorite pork dinner recipes.
 Pork is better than ever now!

 Recipe: Spice-Rubbed Pork Tenderloin